TUM-FAF/FAF-121-Barbaros-Nicolae/WP/lab#1/README.md

 4. Delete button for deleting message from the List Box
 5. Custom Font button for switching to a font created by me for message text from List Box
 6. Default Font button for switching to the default system font for message text from List Box
-7. Close button for clossing the application
+7. Close button for clossing the application with a Custom Font created
 8. There is an resize handler and a restriction for width/height on resizing
 9. There are 3 behaviours for Minimize/Maximize/Close button
-10. Added 2 static text with created font and colors
+10. Added 2 static text with created font and colors on a changed main window background color

 ##Conclusion

-This laboratory work was a reall challenge for me since  Win32 was new for me .
+This laboratory work was a real enjoyable challenge for me since  Win32 was new for me .
+Working with the messages and manipulating the parameters helped me to create a window and some child elements .
+Also this experience gave me an image of Windows API, and how it is structured, even if it didn't covered any advanced topics.

-I wanted to do something colorful and i thing my goal was achived.
+I wanted to do something colorful and I think my goal was achived.
-_todo_